Anagh72/Anagh72.github.io/index.md

   - "download(1).jpg" : "Indian Statistical Institute, Kolkata, India"

 ---
-I am currently an incoming Ph.D.
+I am an incoming Ph.D.
 Candidate at the Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health.
 My primary research interests are Biostatistics, Health Economics, Health Policy and Machine Learning.
 I am also interested in the intersection of Health and Linguistics.
 Click [About Me](/about) for more details.

 <!-- Reach me at rli51 [at] jhmi [dot] edu, or check [Contact](/contact) for further information.   -->